Distributed Quantum Approximate Optimization Algorithm on a Quantum-Centric Supercomputing Architecture: Results and Discussion

 First, we analyze the performance of dq-QAOA for a 30-bit problem, which requires many iterations as it does not leverage distributed computing.
-Fig. 2a shows that increasing the number of iterations allows for achieving a higher approximation ratio, but it approaches convergence after 300 iterations.
+Fig. 2a shows that increasing the number of iterations allows for achieving a lower 1-AR value, but it approaches convergence after 300 iterations.
 Notably, more iterations continue to increase time-to-solution, thus the optimal number of iterations is set to 300 for the rest of the studies unless otherwise noted.
 Next, we investigate the effect of sub-QUBO sizes (ranging from 4 to 10) on dq-QAOA performance.
-Fig. 2b indicates that while larger sub-QUBO sizes marginally improve the approximation ratio, they exponentially increase time-to-solution due to the characteristics of quantum simulation.
+Fig. 2b indicates that while larger sub-QUBO sizes marginally improve the solution quality, they exponentially increase time-to-solution due to the characteristics of quantum simulation.
 For this study, given the use of quantum simulators, we select a sub-QUBO size of 4 for analyzing dq-QAOA.